Translations of Buddhist Classics from the Indian and Chinese Traditions

 By Vasubandhu Bodhisattva (ca 300)

-This is Vasubandhu's treatise on the Sutra on Generating the Resolve to Become a Buddha wherein Vasubandhu discourses on the causality behind the origination of bodhicitta and on the six perfections through which it reaches fruition.
+This is Vasubandhu's treatise on the The Sutra on Generating the Resolve to Become a Buddha wherein Vasubandhu discourses on the causality behind the origination of bodhicitta and on the six perfections through which it reaches fruition.

 Translation by Bhikshu Dharmamitra.
 Includes facing-page source text.